systemd/mkosi/mkosi.md

 `Ssh=`, `--ssh`

-: If specified, installs and enables `sshd` in the final image.
+: If specified, an sshd socket unit and matching service are installed in the final image that expose sshd over VSock.
 When building with this option and running the image using `mkosi qemu`, the `mkosi ssh` command can be used to connect to the container/VM via SSH.
-Note that mkosi doesn't provision a public SSH key into the image automatically.
+Note that you still have to make sure openssh is installed in the image to make this option behave correctly.
+Also note that mkosi doesn't provision a public SSH key into the image automatically.
 One way to do this is by setting the `ssh.authorized_keys.root` credential using the `Credential=` option or by copying it in using `ExtraTrees=`.
 To access images booted using `mkosi boot`, use `machinectl`.